wp-plugins/amazon-link/readme.txt

 First Release

 == Upgrade Notice ==

+= 1.6 =
+Upgrade to support the 2 new amazon associates site, and address ip2nation bug.

 = 1.5 =
 Upgrade if you are having problems with the javascript in the multinational link.